Before we begin, you will need to install these packages

 So after reading that, we get the sense that there are multiple ways large databases can be structured, data can be formatted and interacted with.
 In addition, we see that database programs (e.g. MySQL and MongoDB) can also interact with each other.

-We will learn more about SQL
+We will learn more about SQL and JSON in a bit.

 A great article in PeerJ was written titled How to share data for collaboration, in which the authors describe a set of guidelines for sharing data: